stavpaz/HTMLDesign/README.md

 # HTMLDesign
-Website I created in visual studio code. all credits for the pictures goes to pinterest and other websites.
+Website I created in visual studio code.
+All credits for the pictures goes to pinterest and other websites.